microsoft/rushstack/common/reviews/api/rush-lib.api.md

     }

 // @beta
-declare class LockStepVersionPolicy extends VersionPolicy {
+export class LockStepVersionPolicy extends VersionPolicy {
     // Warning: (ae-forgotten-export) The symbol "ILockStepVersionJson" needs to be exported by the entry point index.d.ts
     //
     // @internal (undocumented)